 When Edison was in elementary school, he returned home one day with a letter from one of his teachers.

-He said to her, ”Mom my teacher gave me this paper to me, only you are allowed to read it.
+He said to her, ”Mom, my teacher gave this paper to me, only you are allowed to read it.
 What does it say?”.

 Nancy Edison’s eyes teared up as she read the letter to herself.

-By the time her mother died Thomas had become arguably the greatest inventor of the century.
-After her passing, Edison sifted through old family records and found an old brownish letter deeply hidden in her mother’s closet.
+By the time his mother died, Thomas had become arguably the greatest inventor of the century.
+After her passing, Edison sifted through old family records and found an old brownish letter deeply hidden in his mother’s closet.

 It was the letter from his elementary school that Edison’s mother received many years before.